Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: INTRODUCTION

-In this paper, we investigate the kSZE from halos of different mass, using group catalog and the {\it Planck} temperature maps, by extending the same methods as in \citet{lim18} to kSZE.
-As described below, our analysis differs from earlier studies in that the halo-based group catalog with reliable halo mass allows us to probe the kSZE and baryon fractions in halos of different masses, and in that the simultaneous matching of filters to the CMB maps takes into account the line-of-sight contamination by projection effects.
-In addition, the combination of the kSZE measurements here with the tSZE measurements obtained in \citet{lim18} not only allows us to obtain the total mass, but also the effective temperature of the WHIM associated with galaxy systems.
+In this paper, we investigate the kSZE from halos of different mass, using galaxy groups and the {\it Planck} temperature maps, by extending methods similar to those used in \citet{lim18a} to kSZE.
+As described below, our analysis differs from earlier studies in that our halo-based group catalog with reliable halo mass information allows us to probe the kSZE and baryon fractions in halos of different masses, and that we simultaneously constrain signals from different groups so that the line-of-sight contamination by projection effects is taken into account.
+In addition, the combination of the kSZE measurements here with the tSZE measurements obtained in \citet{lim18a} not only allows us to obtain the total mass, but also the effective temperature of the WHIM associated with galaxy systems.

 The structure of the paper is as follows.
 We describe the observational data for our analysis in Section~\ref{sec_data}, and our method to extract the kSZE in Section~\ref{sec_methods}.
 We present our main results and inferences from combining kSZE with tSZE in Section~\ref{sec_results}.
 Finally, we summarize and conclude in Section~\ref{sec_sum}.